 For a very long time, fats have had a bad rep and were considered the ‘culprits’ behind unhealthy weight gain, which led to people avoiding them like the plague.
 However, newer research has found that natural, healthy fats are actually very beneficial for your body and help you lose weight by making you feel fuller for longer.
 This helps you avoid snacking and binging in between meals, thus contributing to a leaner waist and a healthier you!

 To say that exercise is extremely important to not only lose excess fat but also to maintain your overall health would be stating the obvious.
-However, adding resistance training to your workout regime will help your body build lean muscle and burn more calories at rest.
+However, adding resistance training to your love handle workout regime will help your body build lean muscle and burn more calories at rest.
 Resistance training means contracting your muscles against some form of resistance to build your strength.
-This doesn’t mean that you give up on cardio altogether--in fact, studies have found that a combination of resistance and cardio exercise is more effective at reducing body weight and belly fat than either cardio or strength training alone.
+This doesn’t mean that you give up on cardio altogether--in fact, studies have found that a combination of resistance and cardio exercise for love handles is more effective than either cardio or strength training alone.
 So get lifting!

 While staying active and working out is important, making sure your body is getting enough rest and shut eye is equally essential!
 Your body heals, repairs and rejuvenates itself mostly while you’re asleep--so lack of sleep will make your physical and mental health go for a toss.
 Try getting at least the minimum 7-8 hours every night, and avoid taking naps in the middle of the day, as it would lead to light and disturbed sleep at night.
 If you have trouble sleeping, try taking a hot shower, rubbing lavender oil on your pillow or listening to ambient music before you sleep.
 If your trouble persists, visit a doctor immediately.